Announcements

 • Project management, proposal writing, and literature reviews

-• Students are knowledgable with SPSS, Excel, and Data visualization tools
+• Students are knowledgeable with SPSS, Excel, and data visualization tools

-Our highly qualified Research Analyst graduate students are available full time from May to the end of July to assist you with your project.
+Our highly qualified research analyst graduate students are available full-time for 12 weeks (flexible end and start dates) to assist you with your project.

 When: